ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations

 We evaluate each methodology in both training (seen) and testing (unseen) environments.
 For training, we estimate a constraint and the corresponding constrained policy for each random seed.
 From each policy, we generate $10^3$ trajectories by randomizing initial conditions.
 In total, we produce $10^4$, $5\cdot 10^3$, and $5\cdot 10^3$ trajectories using $10$, $5$, and $5$ random seeds, respectively, for the three tasks presented.

-For testing, we transfer the learned constraints (i.e., $10$, $5$, and $5$ constraints for each task, respectively) to novel, randomly generated environments.
-Creating $10$, $4$, and $4$ new environment for the three tasks, we train a constrained policy per environment.
-We generate $10^3$ trajectories varying the start or goal conditions.
-In total, we produce $10^5$, $2\cdot 10^4$, and $2\cdot 10^4$ trajectories.
-We then assess performance using the following metrics across all trajectories: \begin{itemize}[leftmargin=*] \item \textbf{VR}: the violation rate $[\%]$ for a ground-truth constraint $\phi_{\text{GT}}$ where any timestep violation marks the episode as violated. \item \textbf{REW}: the average of episode rewards from trajectories. \item \textbf{TR}: the average of truncated negative robustness values, where each value comes from $\max (-\rho(\xi, \phi_{\text{GT}}),0)$, \end{itemize}
+For testing, we transfer the learned constraints (i.e., $10$, $5$, and $5$ constraints per task) to novel, randomly generated environments ($10$, $4$, and $4$ environments per task).
+We train one constrained policy per environment and sample $10^3$ trajectories with varied starts or goals, yielding $10^5$, $2\cdot 10^4$, and $2\cdot 10^4$ trajectories.
+We then assess performance using the followings: \begin{itemize}[leftmargin=*] \item \textbf{VR}: the violation rate $[\%]$ for a ground-truth constraint $\phi_{\text{GT}}$ where any timestep violation marks the episode as violated. \item \textbf{REW}: the average of episode rewards from trajectories. \item \textbf{TR}: the average of truncated negative robustness values, where each value comes from $\max (-\rho(\xi, \phi_{\text{GT}}),0)$, \end{itemize} We compare ILCL against ICL and inverse reinforcement learning (IRL).
+The ICL methods include numeric state-action (i.e., Markovian) constraint learning approaches. \begin{itemize}[leftmargin=*] \item \textbf{ICRL}~\cite{malik2021inverse}: An inverse CRL (ICRL) method with maximum likelihood constraint inference. \item \textbf{TCL}~\cite{jang2023inverse}: A transferable constraint learning (TCL) method by reward decomposition. \item \textbf{MTICL}~\cite{kim2024learning}: A multi-task ICL (MTICL) method with a two-player zero-sum game scheme (i.e., basis for ILCL). \end{itemize} The IRL methods, particularly hierarchical IRL (HIRL), generate policies with multiple level temporal abstraction: \begin{itemize}[leftmargin=*] \item \textbf{Option-GAIL} \cite{jing2021adversarial-optiongail}: An HIRL extension of generative adversarial imitation learning~(GAIL). \item \textbf{Hier-AIRL}~\cite{chen2023option-hierairl}: An HIRL extension of adversarial inverse reinforcement learning (AIRL). \end{itemize}

-We compare ILCL against ICL and inverse reinforcement learning (IRL) methods.
-The ICL methods include numeric state-action (i.e., Markovian) constraint learning approaches: \begin{itemize}[leftmargin=*] \item \textbf{ICRL}~\cite{malik2021inverse}: An inverse CRL (ICRL) method with maximum likelihood constraint inference. \item \textbf{TCL}~\cite{jang2023inverse}: A transferable constraint learning (TCL) method by reward decomposition. \item \textbf{MTICL}~\cite{kim2024learning}: A multi-task ICL (MTICL) method with a two-player zero-sum game scheme (i.e., basis for ILCL). \end{itemize} The IRL methods, particularly hierarchical IRL (HIRL), generate policies with multiple level temporal abstraction: \begin{itemize}[leftmargin=*] \item \textbf{Option-GAIL} \cite{jing2021adversarial-optiongail}: An HIRL extension of generative adversarial imitation learning~(GAIL). \item \textbf{Hier-AIRL}~\cite{chen2023option-hierairl}: An HIRL extension of adversarial inverse reinforcement learning (AIRL). \end{itemize} For evaluations, we provide all methods with identical features related to the ground-truth constraints.
-However, we give IRL baselines additional reward-related features to facilitate learning their reward functions.
+For evaluations, all methods receive the same features for the ground-truth constraints.
+IRL baselines additionally get reward-related features to learn their rewards.